letsencrypt/acme-spec/draft-barnes-acme.md

-Validation responses need to be bound to an account key pair in order to avoid situations where an ACME MitM can switch out a legitimate domain holder's account key for one of his choosing, e.g.:
+Validation responses need to be bound to an account key pair in order to avoid situations where an ACME MitM can switch out a legitimate domain holder's account key for one of their choosing, e.g.:

 * Legitimate domain holder registers account key pair A
 * MitM registers account key pair B